vighneshpol/go-url-shortener-service/README.md

     `docker ps`

-Now you can use the program the same way as before, but through Docker.
+Now you can use the program the same way as before.

 ---